FadeChat/FadeChat/README.md

 Hence we developed the application while focusing mainly on the information security.

-We have used MQTT-Protocol to develop the messaging system.
+We have used AMQP-Protocol to develop the messaging system.

 An open-source program – RABBITMQ – has been utilized to make the message sent from the sender disappear after 10 seconds from the moment it has been read depending on the user’s desired setting.